-The importance of mapping that includes observations and interpretations in investigating any project is emphasised.
+The importance of systematic mapping in investigating any project is emphasised.
+The mapping should include acute, insightful observations over the entire project area and reasoned well founded interpretations of those observations.
 All projects should have an engineering geological map compiled and 'owned' by the team responsible for carrying out the investigations.
-Essentially, such maps must be developed out in the field, although increasingly the field component involves ground truthing of maps prepared in the office by combining observations derived from various data sets within a 2D or 3D digital environment or from interpretation of remote sensing imagery.
+Essentially, such maps must be developed out in the field, although increasingly the field component includes ground truthing of maps prepared in the office by combining observations derived from various data sets within a 2D or 3D digital environment or from interpretation of remote sensing imagery.
+It is essential that any engineering geological mapping also captures geological patterns (for example, lineaments, structural patterns, discontinuity types and contact traces etc.) as well as the geomorphology.

-For larger projects or more complex sites or critical structures, the site investigation is usually multi-staged with the acquired observational data being compared to the conceptual model to see which areas of uncertainty and which risks remain to be explored in successive stages of the investigation.
+For larger projects or more complex sites or critical structures, the site investigation is usually multi-staged with the acquired observational data being compared to the conceptual model to determine which areas of uncertainty and which risks remain to be evaluated in successive stages of the investigation.